-- Optimization potentials and results are recognized and presented much better.
+- Optimization potential and results are recognized and the data presented more clearly

-- Significantly more transparency of target/actual states and trends
+- Significantly more accurate data and transparency of target/actual states and trends

-- Better communication within the team and higher self-discipline
+- Better communication within the team and greater self-discipline

 What problems can occur with shop floor management?

-Where is a lot of light, there is naturally also shadow, which is also the case with Shopfloor Management.
+Where there is a lot of light, there is naturally also shadow, and this is also the case with Shopfloor Management.
 At the same time, the continuous improvement process creates new challenges for companies to which they must adapt.
 For example, management and employees must work together optimally.
-However, since this is often not the case, this remains a major challenge for employees and management.
+Since this is often not the case, however, this remains a major challenge for employees and management.
 Shopfloor management must not be used for control purposes.
-Instead, communication between management and employees should be promoted or improved.
+Rather, communication between management and employees should be promoted or improved.
 Another danger is that divisional thinking can occur.
-A too-tight schedule can also be an obstacle to Shopfloor Management.
+Too tight a schedule can also be an obstacle to shopfloor management operations.

-Conclusion: Only if a precise definition of processes, the description of interfaces, and the early reaction to errors are applied in Lean Management, high-quality products can be produced.
+The bottom line is that only when lean management applies a precise definition of processes, description of interfaces, and early response to errors can high-quality products be produced.

-Learn more in our blog about how Lean Transformation can work in your company.
+Learn more from our blog how Lean Transformation can work for your company.